5 Best Peptides for Weight Loss: Dosing, Evidence & What Actually Works

 Finding Quality Peptides

-The peptide market is unregulated.
-Quality varies wildly.
-Some vendors sell underdosed, degraded, or outright fake products – so where you buy matters just as much as what you buy.
+The peptide market is unregulated and quality varies wildly.
+Some vendors sell underdosed, degraded, or outright fake products, so where you buy matters as much as what you buy.

 What to look for:

-• Third-party testing: Certificate of Analysis (COA) from an independent lab, not just the manufacturer
+• Third-party testing: a Certificate of Analysis (COA) from an independent lab, not just the manufacturer

-• Batch-specific testing: COA should match your specific batch, not be a generic document
+• Batch-specific testing: the COA should match your specific batch, not be a generic document

 • Purity: 98%+ minimum, ideally 99%+